 No information was found concerning the effects of heavy metals on encrusting coralline algae.
-Bryan (1984) suggested that the general order for heavy metal toxicity in seaweeds is: organic Hg> inorganic Hg > Cu > Ag > Zn> Cd> Pb.
+Bryan (1984) suggested that the general order for heavy metal toxicity in seaweeds is: organic Hg> inorganic Hg > Cu > Ag > Zn > Cd> Pb.
 Contamination at levels greater than the pressure benchmark may adversely impact the biotope.
 Cole et al. (1999) reported that Hg was very toxic to macrophytes.
-The sublethal effects of Hg (organic and inorganic) on the sporelings of Plumaria elegans, were reported by Boney (1971).
+The sub-lethal effects of Hg (organic and inorganic) on the sporelings of an intertidal red algae, Plumaria elegans, were reported by Boney (1971).
 100% growth inhibition was caused by 1 ppm Hg.

 Contamination at levels greater than the pressure benchmark may adversely impact the biotope.
 Barnacles accumulate heavy metals and store them as insoluble granules (Rainbow, 1987).
 Pyefinch & Mott (1948) recorded a median lethal concentration of 0.19 mg/l copper and 1.35 mg/l mercury, for Balanus crenatus over 24 hours.
-Barnacles may tolerate a fairly high level of heavy metals in nature, for example, they are found in Dulas Bay, Anglesey; where copper reaches concentrations of 24.5 μg/l, due to acid mine waste (Foster et al., 1978).
+Barnacles may tolerate fairly high level of heavy metals in nature, for example they are found in Dulas Bay, Anglesey; where copper reaches concentrations of $24.5 \,\mu\text{g/l}$, due to acid mine waste (Foster et al., 1978).